 Can I go to urgent care on my phone?

-Telehealth applications can work like urgent care, but it does not replace an emergency room visit.
-If you or a family member needs to see an urgent care professional for cold or flu like symptoms, back pain, or something similar deemed not an emergency but needing immediate attention, you or your doctor may schedule a video or phone call to meet with you.
+It’s important to remember that telehealth applications can work like urgent care, but it does not replace an emergency room visit for life-threatening emergencies.
+If you or a family member needs to see an urgent care professional for cold or flu like symptoms, back pain, UTI, or something similar deemed not an emergency but needing immediate attention, you or your doctor may schedule a video or phone call to meet with you.
 In these moments, virtual doctor’s visits can feel like a life safer especially for those with restricted schedules.

 Today, telehealth exists to compliment healthcare services in almost every way.
 It cannot fully replace in-person care or emergency healthcare, but its benefits extend to making care accessible to people who might struggle to receive it otherwise.
 It also makes care convenient for those who might avoid it.
 Virtual doctor’s visits are safe and cost-effective, and you’re more likely to go see your doctor on your phone because it’s easy.